First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities: Comparing CP07, MCP07, and a novel model kernel

 The frequency-dependence of the MCP07 kernel, controlled by $\fxc(0,\omega)$ separately from the static kernel $\fxc^\text{MCP07}(q,0)$, is modeled by the Gross-Kohn \cite{gross1985} dynamic local density approximation (LDA), with a correct high frequency limit due to Iwamoto and Gross \cite{iwamoto1987}.
 We hereafter refer to this kernel as the GKI dynamic LDA.
 In CP07, the frequency dependence was chosen to satisfy first and third moment frequency sum rules (Eqs.
 3.141 and 3.142 of Ref. \cite{giuliani2005}) in the $q\to0 $ limit.
 (Ref. \cite{perdew2021} demonstrates that a dynamic kernel satisfying the third-frequency moment sum rule in this limit does not necessarily satisfy it for all $q$.)
 The GKI dynamic LDA is constructed for real frequencies, and satisfies the same sum rules as CP07.
 It is easily continued to arbitrary complex frequencies.

-To better emphasize the construction principles underlying the new XC kernel presented here, we refer to this new kernel as the Tightly Constrained 2021 (TC21) kernel.
-TC21 retains all exact constraints satisfied by CP07 and MCP07, and adds a few auxiliary constraints: accurate description of the jellium structure factor, sum rules, and correlation energies at all densities.
+To better emphasize the construction principles underlying the new XC kernel presented here, we refer to this new kernel as the revised MCP07 (rMCP07) kernel. rMCP07 retains all exact constraints satisfied by CP07 and MCP07, and adds a few auxiliary constraints: accurate description of the jellium structure factor, sum rules, and correlation energies at all densities.
 These constraints were already satisfied sufficiently by MCP07 in the typical metallic range of densities, but not at lower densities \cite{perdew2021}.

-By design, TC21 makes modest corrections to MCP07 in the metallic range of densities, and more substantial corrections in the intermediate-to-low range of densities.
-For practical purposes, this means that TC21 and MCP07 should be comparably accurate for typical metals - although TC21 also prescribes a numeric parameterization of the analytic continuation of the kernel to imaginary frequencies, a boon for computational efficiency.
+By design, rMCP07 makes modest corrections to MCP07 in the metallic range of densities, and more substantial corrections in the intermediate-to-low range of densities.
+For practical purposes, this means that rMCP07 and MCP07 should be comparably accurate for typical metals - although rMCP07 also prescribes a numeric parameterization of the analytic continuation of the kernel to imaginary frequencies, a boon for computational efficiency.

 From a theoretical standpoint, low-density jellium models exotic phenomena that are often associated with complex materials: strong correlation \cite{wigner1934,seidl2007} and symmetry-breaking \cite{ceperley1980,ortiz1994,perdew2021}, among others.
 An accurate model of $\fxc$ at low densities is needed to further study emergent phenomena in jellium.
 Because jellium is simple in comparison to real systems, the origins of these effects can be most easily understood in the jellium model.
-Both MCP07 and TC21 correctly predict a drop in the spectral function towards zero frequency around the known wavevector of the incipient static charge-density wave, as shown in Ref. \cite{perdew2021} and here.
+Both MCP07 and rMCP07 correctly predict a drop in the spectral function towards zero frequency around the known wavevector of the incipient static charge-density wave, as shown in Ref. \cite{perdew2021} and here.

 In g.s.
 DFT, the LSDA is the uniform-density limit of more sophisticated approximations to the XC energy (e.g., Ref. \cite{sun2015}).
 LSDA is constructed to accurately model the XC energy of jellium at all physical spin-densities.
 XC energy functionals that tend to the LSDA for uniform densities have been shown to describe $sp$-bonded molecules more accurately than those that do not \cite{zope2019}.
 These systems are completely dissimilar to jellium, but still have energetically-relevant regions of lower inhomogeneity that are well-described by LSDA.